aquamatt/RedFlash/README.rst

 More documentation is to come here, and there are basic installation notes in the ``INSTALL`` file.
 For now you'll have to read the settings.py to find help with getting this running - it's not difficult however.
-Once you have a Clickatell or Nexmo (recommended) account you're much of the way there.
+Once you have a Nexmo (or Clickatell) account you're much of the way there.
 Twitter is also fairly straight
 forward:

 - create a twitter account to be the sender of alerts
-- use twitter tools described in ``tweet.py`` to generate the appropriate OAuth keys and place in ``/etc/redflash.py``
+- use twitter tools described in ``tweet.py`` to generate the appropriate OAuth keys and place in ``/etc/redflash/redflash_conf.py``, or log in to dev.twitter.com with the account you want RedFlash to send from, create an application and access credentials there.
 - ensure that anyone wishing to receive twitter alerts follows the sending account

 Twitter can be configured to SMS any direct messages and thus can be used as a cheap and cheerful SMS gateway.
 Be warned that there can be a considerable delay between the sending of a tweet and the sending of the associated SMS (many, many minutes) so this should not be used as a production solution for SMS.

 Clients simply call on the RESTful(ish) API sketched out below.
-If you have Clickatel or Nexmo sending confirmation receipts, it should be configured to call the ``/ack`` URL.
+If you have the SMS gateway sending confirmation receipts, it should be configured to call the ``/ack`` URL.

 An example Python client library can be installed from git://github.com/aquamatt/rfclient.git.